Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/custom-dp-labels.md

 content_type: how-to
 ---

-You can set [labels](/konnect/reference/labels/) on each runtime instance (data plane) to provide custom context information.
+You can set [labels](/konnect/reference/labels/) on each data plane node (data plane) to provide custom context information.

 Labels are commonly used for metadata information.
-Set anything that you need to identify your runtime instances -- deployment type, region, size, the team that the instance belongs to, the purpose it serves, and much more.
+Set anything that you need to identify your data plane nodes -- deployment type, region, size, the team that the instance belongs to, the purpose it serves, and much more.

-Using labels makes it easier to manage runtime instances at scale since you're able to identify all of this information at a glance.
-For example, debugging and troubleshooting become much easier when you're able to attribute a runtime instance to a specific region or team.
+Using labels makes it easier to manage data plane nodes at scale since you're able to identify all of this information at a glance.
+For example, debugging and troubleshooting become much easier when you're able to attribute a data plane node to a specific region or team.

-Any labels you set on a runtime instance are visible from the control plane via the [`/nodes`](/konnect/api/runtime-groups-config/#nodes) {{site.konnect_short_name}} API endpoint.
+Any labels you set on a data plane node are visible from the control plane via the [`/nodes`](/konnect/api/runtime-groups-config/#nodes) {{site.konnect_short_name}} API endpoint.

-## Set labels on a runtime instance
+## Set labels on a data plane node

 {% navtabs %}
 {% navtab kong.conf %}

-1. Locate the [`konf.conf`](/gateway/latest/production/kong-conf/) file on a {{site.base_gateway}} runtime instance.
+1. Locate the [`konf.conf`](/gateway/latest/production/kong-conf/) file on a {{site.base_gateway}} data plane node.

 1. In `kong.conf`, configure the `cluster_dp_labels` parameter with a comma-separated list of labels for the instance.